 Loss of Internet disables system

 Tallying the Results

 The highest CBR presents the best solution.
 In this case, moving to a unified communications solution.
-This example demonstrates how difficult it can be to perform an accurate cost benefit analysis.
-It will be only as accurate as the information fed into it.
+This example demonstrates how difficult it can be to perform an accurate cost-benefit analysis.
+It will be only as accurate as of the information fed into it.

 Looking back at some of the PBX benefits, we have, "complete control over privacy and security."
 But how can you quantify that?
 It probably can be quantified but then you have to consider the confidence you might have in that quantification.

 Next for PBX benefits is "loss of internet doesn't disable phones."
 On the flip side, the UC solution list that it isn't affected by a power loss.
 Each of those might be considered a lost day of sales and therefore cancel each other out.

 In this case, the two options are very close but option 2 is better because of the higher CBR.
 A CBR is based purely on quantifiable results.
 When two options have close CBRs, there is something to be said about the benefits that you can't really quantify.
 You may decide that certain benefits outweigh a slightly higher CBR.
 It isn't necessarily wrong at that point to choose the lower CBR.